2026 Statistics PhD Survey

 Note

-The differences in responses based on post-PhD industry are perhaps the most interesting.
-For example, the following chart identifies what was most useful about the PhD:
+The difference in responses based on post-PhD employment sector are perhaps the most interesting.
+For example, the following chart identifies the most useful aspects of the PhD, split by post-PhD sector:

-Respondents who work in Tech were much more likely to find networking with peers, research with peers, and applied courses useful.
-In contrast, academics were more likely to value networking outside their cohort, doing research with other faculty, and theoretical courses.
-Though notably, applied courses were deemed more useful than theoretical courses for acadmics and tech folks alike.
+Respondents who work in tech were much more likely to find networking with peers, research with peers, and applied courses useful.
+In contrast, academics valued networking outside their cohort, doing research with other faculty, and valued theoretical courses more than tech respondents did.
+Notably, applied courses were deemed more useful than theoretical courses for both academia and industry.
 Each group agreed that research with their advisor was the most useful part of the PhD.

-There is advice to be gleaned here for future PhD students.
+There is advice here for current/future PhD students.
 If you plan to go to industry, then your peers are the most important people to get to know.
 In academia, it is more important to mingle outside your cohort, either by doing research with other professors, or simply making connections for a future job search.

-~70% of tech industry respondents see AI having a major impact on their day-to-day job is tech, which is the highest.
-Academia is most likely to forecast a major impact on the label market, with 71% of respondents saying it will have a major impact:
+~70% of tech sector respondents see AI having a major impact on their day-to-day job, which is the highest.
+Academia is most likely to forecast a major impact on the labor market, with 71% of respondents saying it will have a major impact:

 | Question | Tech (N=22) | Academia (N=24) | Other (N=20) |